Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

 Our proposed \emph{parallelized} search step consists of two passes.
 First, it runs the basic search step for \emph{all} objects $ p\in[d] $ in \emph{parallel}, splitting $ d $ objects $ \SQ^p\coloneqq \{Q\setminus V^p | Q\in\SQ \} $, generating $ d $ matchings $ E^p \subset V^{p}\times\SQ^p$, yielding $ d $ proposed solutions, but ultimately leaving the input solution $ \SQ\in\BQ $ untouched.
 Second, it splits and merges objects according to the collected matchings $ E^p, p\in[d], $ in \emph{ascending} order of their proposed solutions' objective value -- only accepting profits.
 The more matchings yield profit despite being ``outdated'' (because prior matchings changed the solution), the more \emph{acceleration} is generated over the basic search step.
 Both the basic and parallel search step \emph{sequentially} solve only \emph{one} GM problem.
 Additionally, the parallelized step always accepts the \emph{most profitable} proposal though this is only a \emph{secondary} source of acceleration, as demonstrated in \cref{sec:ablation-study}.
-Pseudocode and further details can be found in \cref{suppl:qap-local-search}.
+Further details can be found in \cref{suppl:qap-local-search}.

-\Subsubsection{Related Work.} Again, the basic \cref{alg:qap-ls} was first mentioned in \cite{bandelt2004local} targeting complete Multi-LAPs as special case of the MDAP.
+\Subsubsection{Our novelty and related work.} Again, the basic \cref{alg:qap-ls} was first mentioned in \cite{bandelt2004local} targeting complete Multi-LAPs as special case of the MDAP.
 In \cite{bandelt2004local}, its extension to object subsets is investigated and our preliminary findings are confirmed for the Multi-LAP.
 In computer vision, it was independently proposed in \cite{tang2017initialization,yan2016constrained} for Multi-LAPs and in \cite{yan2013joint,yan2015consistency} for Multi-QAPs, both only complete.
-The parallelized extension is novel.
+Our parallelized extension is novel.